microsoft/azurelinux/README.md

 # Acknowledgments

-Any Linux distribution, including CBL-Mariner, benefits from countless contributions by the open software community.
-We gratefully acknowledge all contributions made from the community at large as well as the following:
+Any Linux distribution, including CBL-Mariner, benefits from contributions by the open software community.
+We gratefully acknowledge all contributions made from the broader open source community, in particular:

-1) [VMWare](https://www.vmware.com/) and the developers of [Photon OS](https://vmware.github.io/photon/) as most of the CBL-Mariner SPEC files originated from the Photon distribution.
+1) The [Photon OS Project](https://vmware.github.io/photon/) for SPEC files originating from the Photon distribution.

-2) [The Fedora Project](https://start.fedoraproject.org/) for certain SPEC files, particularly with respect to QT, DNF and several of their dependencies.
+2) [The Fedora Project](https://start.fedoraproject.org/) for SPEC files, particularly with respect to QT, DNF and several of their dependencies.

 3) [GNU](https://www.gnu.org/) and the [Free Software Foundation](https://www.fsf.org/)